I’m Vivian.

 Graphic Manager

-We worked on a few cool projects with a very resourceful team, but I eventually got bored with email design.
+Formerly known as XL Marketing, we worked on a few cool projects with a very resourceful team, but I gradually got bored with email design.

 2013